-The study looked at the effects of using tactical nuclear weapons against a variety of targets, as well as the likely political effects of a nuclear campaign.
-Many of the study's conclusions seem relevant today, given the possible conflicts the United States currently faces and the Bush administration's newly stated policies of preemption and willingness to use nuclear weapons against "rogue states."
+nuclear weapons against a variety of targets, as well as the likely political effects of a nuclear campaign.
+Many of the study's conclusions seem relevant today, given the ongoing conflict in Iraq and other possible conflicts the United States could face and the Bush administration's newly stated policies of preemption and willingness to use nuclear weapons against "rogue states."